Penstemon secundiflorus: Ecology

+Conservation

+Sidebells penstemons have not been rated by NatureServe.
+The species Penstemon secundiflorus was rated by NatureServe in 1999, but this was before the published description of the species included the variety versicolor.
+The variety secundiflorus has the rating apparently secure variety (T4) from its previous evaluation as a species.
+The variety versicolor is a vulnerable variety (T3) from its 2024 evaluation.

 Cultivation

-Sidebells penstemon have a reputation of being easy to grow and possessing showy flowers.
+Sidebells penstemon have a reputation of being easy to grow and possessing showy flowers and good looking rosettes of leaves.
 They are also valued for the many bees and swallowtail butterflies they will attract to a garden.
 In gardens they form long lived many-stemmed clumps.
 Their seeds germinate easily after six weeks of cold and moist stratification.
-Though the National Gardening Association also recommends light to stimulate germination.

-The sidebells penstemon require a full sun exposure and well draining soils, rocky or gravelly soils are recommended by Colorado State Extension.
-A neutral to moderately alkaline soil type, 6.6 to 8.5 pH, is listed as optimal.
-They are not suitable for use in containers and are suggested for use in rock gardens, xeric plantings, and other naturalistic garden types.
+The sidebells penstemon requires a full sun exposure and well draining soils, rocky or gravelly soils are recommended by Colorado State Extension, though in dry areas they are grown in somewhat clay soils.
+The plants prefer soils that have not been enriched with fertilizers or organic matter, a common attribute of penstemons.
+Though quite adapted to dry conditions they have difficulty when tightly packed with other plants.
+They used in rock gardens, xeric plantings, meadow gardens, and other naturalistic garden types.

-In cultivation sidebells penstemon are grown in USDA hardiness zones 4a to 10b.
+In cultivation sidebells penstemon are grown in areas as cold as USDA Hardiness Zone 4, -30 to -20 F, or as warm as zone 7, 0 to 10 F.